 The Township administers three single employer defined benefit pension plans: the South Whitehall Township Police Pension Plan, the South Whitehall Township Public Works Union Employees' Pension Plan, and the South Whitehall Township Office Personnel Pension Plan.
-The Township also administers two defined contribution plans: the South Whitehall Township Thrift Savings Plan and the South Whitehall Township Non-Uniformed Employees Defined Contribution Pension Plan.
 The Plans are included in the financial statements of the Township and do not issue a separate financial statement.
 Plan provisions are established by Township Ordinance with the authority for municipal contribution required by the Commonwealth of Pennsylvania Act 205 of 1984 (the Act).